moneroexamples/openmonero/README.md

 #### Performance

 Open Monero is not as fast as MyMonero.
 This is because it is basic, easy to understand and straight forward implementation of the backend.
-Thus, it does not use any catching of transactions, blocks, complex database structures and SQL queries.
+Thus, it does not use any special memory buffers/caches for transactions, blocks, complex database structures and SQL queries.
 Also, no ongoing monitoring of user's transactions is happening, since viewkey is not stored.
 Transaction search threads start when user logs in (viewkey and address are submitted to the search thread), and finish shorty after logout.
 Once the search threads stop,